m1rose28/nest/README.md

 After importing the application, select 'run' and select any Android emulator or device that is running API level 14 (Ice Cream Sandwich, Android 4.0) or greater.

+## Contributing

+Contributions are always welcome and highly encouraged.

+See [CONTRIBUTING](CONTRIBUTING.md) for more information on how to get started.

 ## License

 Copyright 2014 Nest Labs Inc. All Rights Reserved.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0